nautobot/cookiecutter-nautobot-app/nautobot-app-ssot/README.md

 ## Getting Started

-To use this template, follow the [instructions in README](../README.md).
+To use this template, follow the [instructions in the README](../README.md).

 To bake a cookie use the proper template name: